JAlcocerT/JAlcocerT/content/docs/SelfHosting/https.md

 ### NGINX

+NGINX can be used together with Authelia, which provides a authentication layer.

 {{< cards cols="1" >}}
   {{< card link="https://fossengineer.com/selfhosting-nginx-proxy-manager-docker/" title="NGINX Setup and HTTPs with DuckDNS" >}}
 {{< /cards >}}

-NGINX Can be used together with Authelia, which provides a authentication layer.

 {{< callout type="info" >}}